kang/Carrot-Chrome-Extension/README.md

-This is the codebase for the Money Extender chrome extension
+Carrot is a chrome extension to help you save money